dhelia/jaxrs-simple-sample/README.md

 Copyright (c) 2017
 by Xigole Systems
-Licensed under the MIT License - see the file LICENSE for details.
+Licensed under the Apache License - see the file LICENSE for details.